Fallopian tube cancer is a type of cancer that begins in one or both of the fallopian tubes.

 The fallopian tubes are part of your reproductive system.
-When you ovulate an egg passes from your ovaries along your fallopian tubes to your uterus.
+Each month, when you have your period, an egg passes from your ovaries along your fallopian tubes to your uterus (womb).

 Causes

-- you are older (most women with fallopian tube cancer are over 50)
+- being older - most people with fallopian tube cancer are over 50

-- you have several close blood relatives who have had ovarian, breast, endometrial or colorectal cancer
+- having several close blood relatives who’ve had ovarian, breast, endometrial, or colorectal cancer

 Symptoms